BerthCare/BerthCare/berthcare-backend/docs/deployment.md

 - Token lifetimes: access 24h, refresh 30d by default; adjust via `JWT_ACCESS_TTL`/`JWT_REFRESH_TTL` if needed for incident response and document changes in the release notes.
 - Device binding: login requires `deviceId` UUID; refresh tokens are keyed by `(userId, deviceId)` and stored hashed.
 On incident/password reset/account disable, revoke device tokens (`revokeByDevice`) or all tokens for the user (`revokeAllForUser`) and invalidate sessions.
 - Logging/PII: request logs are redacted; avoid logging tokens, secrets, or password hashes in PRs or runbooks.
+- Rate limiting: production/staging should use a shared store (e.g., Redis) for rate-limit counters.
+Configure the middleware with a Redis client (see `rate-limit.ts` `createRedisStore`) so limits apply across all instances.
+In dev/local the in-memory fallback is acceptable; ensure `failOpen` policy matches your availability stance.
 - Migration note: migration `20251130193853_add_password_hash_to_caregiver` assumes the `Caregiver` table is empty or already backfilled with password hashes; it will raise if rows exist.
 If data exists, backfill hashes first (or split into nullable + backfill + NOT NULL) before running.

 ## Troubleshooting auth (runbook)